ON THIS PAGE: You will learn about the different types of treatments doctors use for children with rhabdomyosarcoma. Use the menu to see other pages.

 Ifosfamide and etoposide: Nausea, vomiting, bone marrow suppression, and decreased kidney function.

 Temozolomide: Nausea, vomiting, and bone marrow suppression.

 Learn more about managing common side effects of cancer treatment.
 Most side effects usually go away once treatment is finished.
-However, intensive therapy used for intermediate- and high-risk rhabdomyosarcoma may cause permanent infertility (inability to have a child).
+However, long term effects are possible, including that intensive therapy used for intermediate- and high-risk rhabdomyosarcoma may cause permanent infertility (inability to have a child).
 Talk with your doctor about this possibility and whether your family should talk with a fertility specialist before cancer treatment begins.

 Learn more about the basics of chemotherapy.